Qubit-Fernand/Digital-Quantum-Simulation/README.md

 # Digital-Quantum-Simulation
-Numerical Experiments for Quantum Simulation Algorithms: Trotter-Suzuki, qDRIFT, Random Permutaion and Symmetry Protection.
+MATLAB Numerical Experiments for Quantum Simulation Algorithms: Trotter-Suzuki, qDRIFT, Random Permutaion and Symmetry Protection.

 The "Hamiltonian" folder contains three types of models: single chain homogeneous & 2x6 Heisenberg as well as power-law models, in which each local term is shifted to semidefinite for subspace projection analysis (optional).